Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Conclusion

 \section{Conclusion}

 This paper introduces the \textit{Ara-HOPE} framework as a human-centric approach for evaluating DA-MSA translation, successfully fulfilling its intended objectives through a specialized error taxonomy, an efficient annotation workflow, and a comparative evaluation of different MT systems.
 The \textit{five-category error classification} system effectively captures translation challenges unique to DA, while the \textit{decision tree protocol} improves annotation consistency.
 Quantitative findings reveal significant differences in performance among Arabic-centric (Jais), general-purpose (GPT-3.5), and baseline (NLLB-200) systems, with dialect-specific terminology and semantic preservation identified as key challenges.
-By systematically addressing the complexities of DA-MSA translation assessment through rigorous human evaluation, Ara-HOPE establishes reproducible standards for Arabic MT assessment and provides actionable insights to guide future MT systems development.
+By systematically addressing the complexities of DA-MSA translation assessment through rigorous human evaluation, Ara-HOPE establishes reproducible standards for Arabic MT assessment and provides actionable insights to guide future MT systems development \footnote{This work is in line with our DA-MSA MT work at \cite{alabdullah2025advancingdialectalarabicmodern} where we examined LLM prompting vs finetuning for Levantine, Egyptian, and Gulf dialects to MSA translation.}.